1992 Illinois elections

 Elections were held in Illinois on Tuesday, November 3, 1992.

 Primary elections were held on March 17.

 Election information

 Turnout

 For the primaries, turnout was 43.68%, with 2,561,882 ballots cast (with 1,663,422 Democratic ballots, 878,438 Republican ballots, and 49,672 nonpartisan ballots cast).

 For the general election, turnout was 78.24%, with 5,164,357 ballots cast.

 Straight-ticket voting

 Illinois had a straight-ticket voting option in 1992.

 Federal elections

 United States President

 Illinois voted for Democratic ticket of Bill Clinton and Al Gore.

 This represented a realigning election for Illinois in regards to presidential politics.
 This was the first time since 1964 that Illinois voted for the Democratic ticket in a presidential election.
 This ended a streak of six consecutive elections in which the state had voted for the Republican ticket.
-It also began a streak that, as of the 2016 election, continues, in which the state has voted for the Democratic ticket in seven consecutive presidential elections.
+It also began a streak that, as of the 2020 election, continues, in which the state has voted for the Democratic ticket in eight consecutive presidential elections.